ramanaptr/ez-recyclerview/README.md

 rvSample.remove(data) // Remove view and data
-rvSample.refresh() // Refresh when data not change yet rvSample.destroy() // Destroy the object on field and reset the value
+rvSample.refresh() // Refresh when data not change yet rvSample.destroy() // Destroy the object on field and reset the value rvSample.reset() // Reset all state on recyclerview such view, first initial pagination value, and data list
 ```

 ## Implement the LayoutManager programmatically